ocaml-ppx/ppxlib/CONTRIBUTING.md

 ### Developing patches

-We ask that patches changing the code respect the overall coding style.
-In particular, the code should be indented using [ocp-indent][ocpi].
-Additionally the test suite should pass on the contributor's machine before a patch is submitted for review.
+Before submitting a PR, please run `dune build @install @runtest @fmt` on your machine.

-Note that in addition to the normal dependencies, you need to install [cinaps][cinaps] in order to modify the code.
-This is because some parts of the code are auto-generated and committed in the repository.
+In addition to normal dependencies, you'll need to run something like `opam install cinaps ocamlformat.0.26.1`, but with the version specified in [`.ocamlformat`](.ocamlformat). [cinaps][cinaps] is used to keep up-to-date some parts of the code that are auto-generated and committed in the repository.

-So before submitting a PR, make sure to check all the following
-points:

-- all the modified code is correctly indented according to ocp-indent
-- `make` succeeds
-- `make test` succeeds

 ### Submitting patches and code review